 Please contact the church office or a pastor for more information or to express your interest.

-St. Paul’s offers Sunday School classes from 9:30-10:30 AM each Sunday during the school academic year for ages 3 through high school.
+St. Paul’s offers Sunday School classes from 9:15-10:15 AM each Sunday during the school academic year for ages 3 through high school.
 Classes are held in the church’s Education building.
-The classes use Concordia Publishing House’s “Growing in Christ” curriculum, which is designed to teach the same weekly lesson to all ages through age-appropriate activities.
+Classes for ages PK-6th grade use Concordia Publishing House’s “Enduring Faith” curriculum, which is designed to teach the same weekly lesson to all ages through age-appropriate activities.

 During Sunday School, teachers and children (up through 6th grade) gather in room #9 for the first 15 minutes to sing songs and hear an opening message that introduces the lesson.
 They then go to their individual classrooms for hands-on crafts and activities.
 The children explore the Bible while making connections to how the messages apply today and how God reveals His continual presence and care in our lives.
 The fall curriculum (September-November) covers lessons in the Old Testament, and the winter (December-February) and spring (March-May) curricula cover lessons in the New Testament.

-The Sunday School staff and the church’s Board of Education provide on-going support for parents and children, such as through posting lesson summaries in the “Seedlings” blog (What’s New > Member Posts > Seedlings), organizing the annual children’s Christmas program, and hosting an end of the school year celebration.
+The Sunday School staff and the church’s Board of Education provide on-going support for parents and children, such as organizing the annual children’s Christmas program, and hosting an end of the school year celebration.
 On the first Sunday in the academic year and selected Sundays during the year, children participate in intergenerational Sunday School sessions in lieu of individual classes to study together and share an activity, such as wreath making at the start of the Advent season.

 For more information on St. Paul’s Sunday School program, contact Linda Berg, St. Paul’s Sunday School Administrator, at email@example.com.
-To register your child for Sunday School, please fill out the Sunday School registration form, and e-mail your completed form to the St. Paul’s office at firstname.lastname@example.org.
+To register your child for Sunday School, please download and fill out the Sunday School registration form and e-mail your completed form to the St. Paul’s office.

-St. Paul’s Preschool is a Christian, non-profit weekday ministry of St. Paul’s Lutheran Church.
+St. Paul’s Preschool is a Christian, play based, non-profit weekday ministry of St. Paul’s Lutheran Church.

 Lutheran Schools have a long history of caring and excellence.
 Our desire to educate is combined with our belief that children should find joy in exploring and discovering the wonderful world God has created for them.
-We believe in educating the whole child, encouraging not only intellectual and social growth but spiritual growth, as well.
-As we bridge the gap from home to school, we guide children to a continued good self image and seek to minister to both children and families.
+We believe in educating the whole child through play, encouraging not only intellectual and social growth but spiritual growth, as well.
+As we bridge the gap from home to school, we guide children to a continued good self-image and seek to minister to both children and families.

-Preschool children enjoy “Jesus time” each day as they learn more about our loving God through Bible stories and songs.
+Preschool children learn more about our loving God through Bible stories and songs.
 Children can express their faith and learn the blessing of worship in a weekly chapel service.
 Creativity abounds during weekly music class and daily arts and crafts that develop fine motor skills.
-Children develop gross motor skills and coordination through free time play on our playground.
+Children develop gross motor skills and coordination during free play on our playground.
 In class, children develop and hone cognitive skills through: